āœ• Close

 There is immense wisdom in cultures across the world.
 For civilizations, people have used the power of nature to help themselves recover and heal.

 It is where science ends and common sense begins.
+These ancient practices, especially their natural remedy for fever, rely not just on ingredients but also timing and intention.
 People over here in the Masai Mara and tribes across the world use all their senses to decide what’s poisonous, what works for the body, and what could be dangerous for the body.
 Using common sense, wisdom, and the power of nature they’ve learned to survive despite cutting away from the modern-day world without access to hospitals or all the amenities we live with.

 Of course, Dawa is not a replacement for your medication when you have a serious illness or are sick.
 It is not about nature vs allopathy.
 It’s about using the best of nature in your life when you can rather than hopping from one pill to another and only being of the mindset that allopathy alone can solve all your problems.
 Allopathy is needed and can save lives.
 But simple remedies like this that exist even in our own country can help.

 I am not asking you to make a choice.
 All I am saying is to take simplicity as a new luxury.
 It costs you very little money and time to make this concoction.
 This is the power of lifestyle.
+Instead of waiting for sickness to hit, African traditional medicines believe in keeping the body in balance daily.
 Little things work.
 Now if you think Dawa alone is going to take away all your health issues, you are mistaken.
 The problem is with your thinking.
 Don’t blame it on nature.
 You need to put in the work to eat clean, move more, sleep deep, and handle your emotional health too.

 Make that cup of hot Dawa.
+Let that simple drink for cough and cold remind you that healing can come from everyday ingredients.
 Tell me how it worked for you.
-What are some of your go-to concoctions?
+Do you have your own natural remedy for fever?
+I’d love to know.
 Drop the recipes in the comments.

 ALSO WATCH: A Kenyan Tribal Doctor Reveals An Ancient African Remedy!